multinormal/statsfaq/medians.md

 2. Did the authors provide a sound statistical justification for using medians instead of means?
 3. Do the authors explain the observed distribution and consider whether covariate adjustment might address it?

-If the answer to these is “no,” it is plausible that medians were chosen reactively after seeing skewed data—an approach that substantially weakens the trial conclusions.
+If the answers to these are “no,” it is plausible that medians were chosen reactively after seeing skewed data—an approach that substantially weakens the trial conclusions.

 One should be very skeptical of a trial result based on an analysis that was not prespecified and was likely chosen based on a limited understanding of analytical options due to the high risk of bias in selection of the reported result.